 Study in the discipline of Geology and Geophysics is offered by the School of Geosciences in the Faculty of Science.
 Units of study in this major are available at standard and advanced level.

-Geology and Geophysics provides a unifying context for understanding the surface and internal planetary processes that determine how the earth functions as a system.
-Global climate change, an increasing population and shrinking mineral and energy resources have heightened our sense of dependence on our earth's complex natural systems and increased our need to understand the dynamic structural relationships between the continents and oceans which provide the physical habitat for the earth's various ecosystems.
-Geology and Geophysics provide students with an understanding of change on Earth, its origin, plate tectonics, surface processes, evolution of life and geologic time.
+A major in Geology and Geophysics provides an interdisciplinary understanding of the surface and internal planetary processes that determine how Earth functions.
+Global climate change, an increasing human population, and shrinking mineral and energy resources have heightened our sense of dependence on Earth's complex natural system.
+We need to understand the dynamic relationships between the continents, the oceans and the atmosphere as together they provide the resources our modern society needs, and environments for fragile ecosystems.

 T +61 2 9351 2912